OpenEvalProject/evals/manuscripts/elife-66036/v1/manuscript.md

 **Figure 1.:** (A) Specimen AM 4766 Heterodontosaurus tucki on left, with virtual anatomy reconstructed on the right.
 (B) Close-up of gastralia.
 (C) Stereopairs of anterior half of gastralial series. g: gastralia; f: femur (left); t: tibia (left); p: pubis; sr: sternal ribs.
 Arrows on figure labels point anteriorly.

-## Gastralia
+### Gastralia

 Approximately 18 gastralia are present in total and would have produced two longitudinal rows with each containing 9 gastralia.
 The gastralia follow the ventral abdominal midline, from the posterior margin of the sternal plates to the level of the distal ends of the pubes (Figure 1B).
 The first two pairs of gastralia have slightly thickened medial facets that are absent from all subsequent pairs (Figure 1C), with the overall thickness of gastralia diminishing posteriorly.
 The gastralia are autapomorphic among non-avian dinosaurs in lacking a lateral segment (Claessens, 2004; Fechner and Gößling, 2014; Barrett et al., 2019), which is retained in even the diminished gastral basket of early branching avialans (O’Connor et al., 2015).

 Fragments associated with the H. tucki specimen SAM-PK-K1332 are of comparable dimensions to the gastralia in AM 4766; however, they have been removed from context and could potentially represent displaced ossified tendons or posteriormost dorsal ribs.
 We tentatively identify the long, narrow bone fragments on either side of the proximal femur in the holotype specimen of Tianyulong confuciusi STMN 26-3 (Zheng et al., 2009; Appendix 1—figure 3) as gastralia based on their similarity with AM 4766.

-## Sternal plates
+### Sternal plates

 Two separate sternal plates are present, although only the left one is complete.
 The sternal plates are sub-rectangular, their long axes are oriented anteroposteriorly, and they are dorsoventrally thickest on their lateral margin and progressively thin medially (Figure 2).
 The fenestra that perforates the centre of the sternal plate preserved in SAM-PK-K1332, identified by Sereno, 2012, is also present in AM 4766.
 The left sternal plate of AM 4766 bears an autapomorphic, anteromedially projecting, tongue-shaped process that projects abruptly from the anterolateral portion of the sternal plate (Figure 2B–E).
 The proximal portion of this process is partially visible in SAM-PK-K1332, but most of it is still obscured by matrix.
 The exact nature and function of the tongue-shaped process is currently unknown, but, when paired, they likely buttressed the region between coracoids.
 The posterolateral corner of the sternal plate of SAM-PK-K1332 has a small but distinct protuberance, identified as an articulation for the sternal ribs (Sereno, 2012), herein referred to as a costal process (Figure 2C, D).
 While this structure appears to be missing from AM 4766, its absence cannot be confidently confirmed as the resolution in this region of the SRμCT data is diminished by metallic inclusions obscuring boundaries between bones and matrix.

 ![Figure 2.](https://cdn.elifesciences.org/articles/66036/elife-66036-fig2-v1.jpg)

-**Figure 2.:** H. tucki.(A) Location of sternal plates in AM 4766, (B) segmented left sternal plate of AM 4766, and (C) sternal plates in SAM-PK-K1332.
+**Figure 2.:** (A) Location of sternal plates in AM 4766, (B) segmented left sternal plate of AM 4766, and (C) sternal plates in SAM-PK-K1332.
 (D) Line drawing of sternal plates in SAM-PK-K1336.
 (E) Composite line drawing of H. tucki sternal plate anatomy informed by both specimens. ampr: anteromedial process; cpr: costal process; fen: fenestra; sp: sternal plate.
 Arrows on figure labels point anteriorly.

-## Sternal ribs
+### Sternal ribs

 Three pairs of sternal ribs are preserved in AM 4766, each similar in size and morphology (Figures 3 and 4).
 The sternal ribs have a spatulate morphology, with an elongate and semi-cylindrical anterior half, and an abruptly dorsoventrally expanded posterior half that thins to a mediolaterally compressed, sheet-like structure, similar to the avialan Jeholornis prima (Zheng et al., 2020; Figure 4G).
 A thickened nub on the posterior apex of this sheet-like portion forms a monocondylar sternocostal articulation with the distal end of the corresponding dorsal rib.
 A similar articular relationship is present between the sternal, intermediate, and dorsal ribs of extant crocodilians (Claessens, 2009; Brocklehurst et al., 2017).
 Although the gross morphology of their sternal ribs differs, the sternal and dorsal ribs of pterosaurs (e.g., Rhamphorhynchus muensteri, Figure 4F) also bear monocondylar sternocostal joints that are strikingly similar to those of H. tucki (Claessens et al., 2009).
 The sternal ribs of AM 4766 contrast markedly with the few other ornithischian examples: for example, in Thescelosaurus neglectus (NCSM 15728) (Figure 4E) and Nanosaurus agilis (BYU 163) (identified as ‘costal cartilage’ in Carpenter and Galton, 2018), the sternal ribs are comparatively shorter, subrectangular, and bearing broad butt joints rather than condylar articulations at their distal and proximal ends.